-Join this Textile Print Design course and learn how to transform your own drawn or found images into a motif and design for print.
-You will learn a variety of textile printing techniques and how to source fabrics and print materials.
+Join this Textile Print Design course and learn how to transform your design ideas into paper stencil motifs for screen printing.
+You will learn a variety of textile printing techniques and find out how to source fabrics and print materials.

-You'll have the opportunity to experiment with a range of printing techniques including pigment binders, metallics, flock & foil and specialist printing of silk using acid dyes.
+You'll have the opportunity to experiment with a range of printing techniques including metallic binder, puff binder and flock & foil embellishment techniques.

 Please bring items that inspire you and you would like to draw – these will form the basis of your designs.

 - Printing processes

-- Printing techniques – opaque, metallic, flock, foil, transfer, acid dyes.
+- Printing techniques – water based binders, metallic, puff, flock, foil and acid dyes

 - Sourcing fabrics and print materials